-For accreditation site visitors: Complete references for the reading materials may be found at http://phhp-marsiske.sites.medings/.
-An overview of coverage of tests/measurement/psychometric topics across our four research design/measurement/statistics may be found at http://phhp-marsiske.sites.medinfo.ufl.edu/for-students/classes/research-design-and-methods-coverage-in-clp-courses/.
+Complete references for the reading materials may be found at this reading link.
+An overview of coverage of tests/measurement/psychometric topics across our four research design/measurement/statistics may be found at this psychometric link.
+An overview of coverage of research design and methodology topics may be found at the research design link.